 - New experiences.
 You have the ability to show your children different parts of this big, wonderful world we live in.
 By purchasing experiences over things you can show them art work, animals, sports and worlds they may not know exist.
 You may even lead them to finding a new hobby or interest that could shape them for the rest of their life.

 - Less clutter and less stress.
 This one is pretty easy to understand.
 Fewer toys laying around means fewer toys to clean up later.
 And less stress for parents when the questions of what to buy come up.

-Life is full of so many amazing things to see and do and giving experiences provides children with a chance to try something new.
-Here are a list of experiences with options sure to be enjoyed by all ages!
+Life is full of so many amazing things to see and do and giving experience gifts provides children with a chance to try something new.
+Here is a list of experience gifts with options sure to be enjoyed by all ages!